kissgyorgy/my-stars/README.md

 - [mattes/chromecast-office-dashboard](https://github.com/mattes/chromecast-office-dashboard) - Use Google Chromecast to display dashboards or any other URL on your TV.
 - [portier/portier.github.io](https://github.com/portier/portier.github.io) - Website for Portier, an email-based, passwordless authentication that you can host yourself.
 - [foundation/foundation-sites](https://github.com/foundation/foundation-sites) - The most advanced responsive front-end framework in the world.
 Quickly create prototypes and production code for sites that work on any kind of device.
-- [robinmoisson/staticrypt](https://github.com/robinmoisson/staticrypt) - Password protect a static HTML page, decrypted in-browser
+- [robinmoisson/staticrypt](https://github.com/robinmoisson/staticrypt) - Password protect a static HTML page, decrypted in-browser in JS with no dependency.
+No server logic needed.
 - [w3c/html](https://github.com/w3c/html) - Deliverables of the HTML Working Group until October 2018
 - [schemaorg/schemaorg](https://github.com/schemaorg/schemaorg) - Schema.org - schemas and supporting software
 - [xevrem/paws](https://github.com/xevrem/paws) - Python Async Web Server